Andy Kennedy has certainly left his mark on Ole Miss Basketball.

 Despite some notable spurts of success in the Rebels’ hoops history (the 1981 SEC Tournament Championship and 2001 NCAA Sweet Sixteen berth come to mind), it was a program with only seven 20-win seasons and nine postseason victories in its nearly 100 years of existence.

-Last season, all of that perseverance paid off in a huge way for the Rebels, as Kennedy led Ole Miss to its second SEC Tournament title, a school record-tying 27 wins and the first NCAA Tournament appearance since 2002 en route to SEC Coach of the Year honors.
+All of Kennedy’s perseverance paid off in a huge way for the Rebels in 2013, as “AK” led Ole Miss to its second SEC Tournament title, a school record-tying 27 wins and the first NCAA Tournament appearance since 2002 en route to SEC Coach of the Year honors.

 Kennedy and the Rebels marched through the regular season with a school record-tying 12 league victories, including a school-best 6-0 start en route to a second-place finish in the regular season, before sweeping through the SEC Tournament, capped by a victory over Billy Donovan's top-seeded Gators in the title game.